saugkim/Android2021_LUT/README.md

 **About project app**
 <br>
 App name:
-SimpleNotepad, it is about create note and save it internally.
+SimpleNotepad: about create note and save it internally.

 <br>
 Tools used:
 Android Studio IDE version 3.6.1, Git,